lukasikgrzegorz/lukasikgrzegorz/README.md

 ### Hi there 👋
-I'm Grzegorz, Junior Frontend Developer/Web Developer 🚀
+I'm Grzegorz, Web Developer 🚀

 - ⚡ Fun fact: My dream is still to catch them all!
 - 👾 8-bit game lover